-The Audit Committee is responsible for monitoring the financial reporting process and for monitoring the effectiveness of the internal control and risk management systems and, where applicable, the internal audit, as regards the procedures relating to the preparation and processing of accounting and financial information.
+The Audit Committee is responsible for monitoring the process of preparing financial information and for monitoring the effectiveness of internal control and risk management systems, as well as, where applicable, internal audit, with respect to procedures relating to the preparation and processing of accounting and financial information.

-The annual financial statements were approved by the Management Board.
+The annual financial statements were drawn up by the Management Board.

-Responsibilities of the Statutory Auditors in connection with the audit of the annual financial statements
+Responsibilities of the statutory auditor for the audit of the annual accounts